 Avoiding the Hassle

 The third most common reason roofs get neglected is that inspecting them, repairing them, and monitoring them is a hassle.
 There’s no way around it, it is a lot of work to properly maintain your roofing system.
 We recommend bi-annual inspections at a minimum, and if your roof is large enough, the inspection process can take several days or even weeks to properly complete.
 Once you finish your inspection, you then have to figure out what repairs need to be made and when to do them.
 This costs money, takes time, causes stress, and can even shut down your operations depending on the type and severity of the repairs.
 Even with all of these costs, we still firmly believe that proper maintenance will save time, money, stress, and headaches in the long run.

 There are many reasons a building owner may neglect their roofing system, and they are oftentimes rational decisions that make perfect sense.
 However, most building owners or facility managers are only considering the short-term costs and benefits of roof maintenance, not the long-term effects.
-When examined in the long-term, most building owners will choose to make their repairs rather than put them off.
+When examined in the long-term, most building owners will choose to get bi-annual inspection and make their repairs rather than put them off.